 But how exactly do you get users to test-run the tech product?
 Many companies offer free trials or other hands-on onboarding experiences that allow users to check out the product without needing to make a commitment and pay up first.
-This way, clients can discover its advantages by themselves or the “self-service” way.
+This version of the subscription-based model (the shift to which is among the biggest global trends in business) allows clients to discover the product's advantages by themselves or the "self-service" way.

 On your end, you get to convert active users into paying customers who are likely to return to you and recommend the product.

 Of course, switching to or adopting the PLG methodology is not a simple undertaking for a business.
 Nonetheless, the effort really pays off as there are numerous product-led growth strategy advantages.
 Let’s go over the main ones.

 With the product-led growth approach, you get qualified leads and active users.
 They experience the product by interacting with it instead of talking to a sales representative.
 And such "silent encouragement" often leads users to buy the product since they understand its value.
 This is one of the reasons why the word "freemium" is among the popular startup lingo.

 Even if they’ve only had access to the "freemium" plan, these prospects are easier to convert (and this generally happens faster).
 Why?
 Because people are likelier to pay you when they’ve had a first-hand experience with the product and discovered its strengths.